SuperPWA/super-progressive-web-apps/readme.txt

 == Description ==

-A Progressive Web App (PWA) is a new technology that is a middle ground between a website and a mobile app.
+A Progressive Web App (PWA) is a new technology that creates a middle ground between a website and a mobile app.
 They are installed on the phone like a normal app (web app) and can be accessed from the home screen.

-Users can come back to your website by launching the app from their home screen and interact with your website through an app like interface.
+Users can come back to your website by launching the app from their home screen and interact with your website through an app-like interface.

 **What included in the box**

-Here is a list of feature the current release can do:
+Here is a list of features the current release can do:

 * Generate a manifest for your website and add it to the <head> of the page
 * Set the application icon for your Progressive Web App.
 * Set the background color for the splash screen of your Progressive Web App.
-* Your website will show "Add to home screen" notice when accessed in a supported browser (please refer FAQ).
+* Your website will show the "Add to home screen" notice when accessed in a supported browser (please refer to FAQ).

 Please note that the app is very basic at the moment and does not include offline fall-backs.
 Only the homepage is cached offline as of now.